 Anticholinergics or other drugs with anticholinergic activity when used concurrently with opioid analgesics may result in increased risk of urinary retention and/or severe constipation, which may lead to paralytic ileus.
 Monitor patients for signs of urinary retention or reduced gastric motility when EMBEDA is used concurrently with anticholinergic drugs.

-PGP inhibitors (e.g. quinidine) may increase the absorption/exposure of morphine by about two-fold.
-Monitor patients for signs of respiratory and central nervous system depression when PGP inhibitors are used concurrently with EMBEDA.
+P-gp inhibitors (e.g., quinidine) may increase the absorption/exposure of morphine by about two-fold.
+Monitor patients for signs of respiratory and CNS depression when P-gp inhibitors are used concurrently with EMBEDA.

 Drug Abuse And Dependence